mgingras/The-old-mgingras.ca/_posts/2013-05-20-TortAndHare.md

 ---
 layout: project
 title: Tortoise and Hare Race Simulation
-categories: projects
+categories: coding
 ---

 #theTortoiseAndTheHare
 ---

-A simulation of the age old tale - The Tortoise and the Hare - Programmed in C++
+A simulation of the age old tale - The Tortoise and the Hare - Programmed in C++coding

 ---